GeocachingTeam Markwell LogoGeodashing

 Sorting by Last GPX Update Date and Deleting the Data

-The other method is a little more complicated.
-First, you need to make sure that your Pocket Queries are truly grabbing all of the data for the area for which you're trying to build the offline database.
-In other words, if you have the PQ set to grab caches within 10 miles, and there were 490 caches, but today's PQ would have included 502 - that's bad.
-Each PQ results should be set to return less than 500 caches.
-Otherwise, you'll be purging non-archived caches from your database, thinking they're archived.
+1. Make every effort to ensure that your Pocket Queries are truly grabbing all of the data for the area for which you're trying to build the offline database.
+In other words, if you have the PQ set to grab caches within 10 miles, and there were 995 caches, but today's PQ would have included 1002 - that's bad.
+Each PQ results should be set to return less than 1000 caches.

-Once you have your data, load the database with the "Clear database before loading" UNCHECKED.
+2. Once you have your data, load the database with the "Clear database before loading" UNCHECKED.
 This will overlay the new data on to the old one.
 This has several effects.
 Instead of purging the previous logs and only loading the 5 most recent logs, the system will add the new logs on to the old ones.
 It will also update the Last GPX Date field in each line.
 This is the critical point.

-Use the "User Tick" check box and click the delete - and then delete all user ticked (or use a filter for a certain date).
 When you're done, you'll have ONLY the caches that are currently not archived, and you'll be able to stack the logs from previous pocket queries.
+But of course, the data is already out of date.